surveyjs/survey-library/docs/get-started-vue.md

 ---
 title: Vue.js Form Library | Getting Started Guide
-description: A step-by-step tutorial on how to add the SurveyJS Form Library to a Vue.js application.
+description: SurveyJS Form Library for Vue.js is an open-source UI component that renders forms built from JSON schema in Vue.js applications.
+It offers a rich collection of reusable input fields and other form components and simplifies form handling by managing form state, validation, and submission.
 ---
-# Add a Survey to a Vue.js Application
+# Vue.js Form Library

+The SurveyJS Form Library for Vue.js is a client-side component that uses JSON objects to render dynamic forms in Vue 2 and Vue 3 applications and send submission data to a database for storage.
+These JSON objects contain key-value pairs representing various aspects of a form, including descriptions of each form field, instructions on how to organize form fields on the page, and how the form should behave in response to user interactions, such as submitting data, validating input, and displaying error messages.
+By loading the JSON schemas that define form layout and content, the Form Library dynamically generates the corresponding HTML elements and renders them using native Vue rendering mechanism.

 This step-by-step tutorial will help you get started with the SurveyJS Form Library in a Vue 2 or Vue 3 application.
-As a result, you will create a survey displayed below:
+As a result, you will create a form displayed below:

 <iframe src="https://codesandbox.io/embed/surveyjs-add-a-survey-to-a-vue-application-nn9zm?fontsize=14&hidenavigation=1&module=%2Fsrc%2Fcomponents%2FMyFirstSurvey.vue&theme=dark"
     style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"
-    title="SurveyJS - Add a Survey to a Vue Application" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
+    title="SurveyJS - Add a Form to a Vue Application" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

 [View Full Code for Vue 3](https://github.com/surveyjs/code-examples/tree/main/get-started-library/vue3 (linkStyle)) [View Full Code for Vue 2](https://github.com/surveyjs/code-examples/tree/main/get-started-library/vue (linkStyle))

-## Add a Survey to a Vue 3 Application
+## Add a Form to a Vue 3 Application

 ### Install the `survey-vue3-ui` npm Package